bradleyrumball/epiCas/README.md

 ### Usage
-Add the gem to your Gemfile and bundle:
+Add the gems to your Gemfile and bundle:

+  gem "devise", "~> 3.2.0"
 	gem "epi_cas", git: "git@git.epigenesys.org.uk:epigenesys/epi-cas.git"

 Run the install generator passing in the model name: